tayljordan/Chemical-Database/README.md

-# bulk-chemical-compatibility-table
+# Bulk Chemical Compatibility Table
 Compatibility data for chemical shipment by water.
+See link for more information.